 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Clinical diagnosis or therapy should not be based solely on this assay.
-The results should be considered in conjunction with clinical information and additional diagnostic tests.
+The results should be considered in conjunction with clinical information, histologic evaluation, and additional diagnostic tests.

 The Forkhead box L2 (FOXL2) mutation was tested by PCR and pyrosequencing in 102 formalin-fixed, paraffin-embedded (FFPE) tissues, including 53 granulosa cell tumors (GCT) and 49 other non-GCT tissues.
 Using pathological diagnoses as references, the FOXL2 mutation pyrosequencing test demonstrated the following characteristics: clinical sensitivity (66%), clinical specificity (93.9%), positive predict value (92.1%), and negative predict value (71.9%).
 The clinical sensitivity was significantly different in GCT subtypes: regular GCT (87%), GCT-diffuse type (66.6%), and GCT with prominent fibrothecomatous component (33.3%).
 The pyrosequencing results were confirmed by conventional PCR and direct sequencing in all cases.